jonas1ara/Numerical-methods-fs/README.md

 ### [x] Monte Carlo Method integration

 - A statistical-numerical approach for simulation and problem-solving through the generation of random numbers for integration.
+Monte Carlo integration is a technique for approximating the definite integral.
+It approximates the region under the graph of the function `f(x)` as a series of random points and calculating their areas.

 ### [x] Monte Carlo Method PI